GeospatialResearch/Digital-Twins/README.md

 ```

 The `rain_depths_to_db(engine, catchment_polygon, path, idf)` function requires four arguments:
-1. *engine:* engine used to connect to the PostgreSQL database.
+1. *engine:* engine used to connect to the database.
 2. *catchment_polygon:* desired catchment area (polygon type).
 3. *path:* rainfall data are downloaded as CSV files in the local directory before being stored in the database.
 Thus, the user needs to specify the path of where the CSV files need to be stored.
 4. *idf:* set to False to get rainfall depth data, and True to get rainfall intensity data